yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 1. A job in the tests Bamboo home
 2. Java code in `src/test/java/it/org/jfrog/bamboo/<testname>Test.java`

-| Tip: During the development of the test, you'll find yourself changing Java code and start the server again and again - make sure to NOT clean the code (using *atlas-clean*) because it will remove the temporary Bamboo Home environment.
+| Tip: During the development of the test, you'll find yourself changing Java code and start the server over and over again - make sure to NOT clean the code (using *atlas-clean*) because it will remove the temporary Bamboo Home environment.
 | --- |

 1. create a new class extending IntegrationTestsBase, in [src/test/java/it/org/jfrog/bamboo](./src/test/java/it/org/jfrog/bamboo) - see current existing tests for reference.